 - What if we acted out songs instead of singing them?
-All of a sudden, our chorus would be a function of repeated actions, rather than words. - Use the concepts of the arrows from the Graph Paper Programming lesson and create a program with lots of repeating instructions. - o Circle those repeating actions so that the class can see where they are. - o Define a function called "Chorus" above the program. - Cross out everywhere the repeating actions appear in the program and write "Chorus" instead. - Repeat until the class can go through this process with little direction.
+All of the sudden, our chorus would be a function of repeated actions, rather than words. - Use the concepts of the arrows from the Graph Paper Programming lesson and create a program with lots of repeating instructions. - Circle those repeating actions so that the class can see where they are. - Define a function called "Chorus" above the program. - o Cross out everywhere the repeating actions appear in the program and write "Chorus" instead. - Repeat until the class can go through this process fairly undirected. - Can you figure out how to pass parameters in this exercise?